-In the age of late capitalism, after decades in which international and European public and private law have been implicated in neoliberal globalisation,33 it is fair to critically examine how the public interest is currently understood in these legal regimes, and what its implications are.
-Research has shown how perceived 'public interests' have been largely shaped by market fundamentalism, to support capital and business - including 'Big Tech' - over labour, maintenance of the public sphere, and the environment.34
+In the age of late capitalism, after decades in which international and European public and private law have been implicated in neoliberal globalisation, it is fair to critically examine how the public interest is currently understood in these legal regimes, and what its implications are.
+Research has shown how perceived 'public interests' have been largely shaped by market fundamentalism, to support capital and business. © Pixeldan, Flickr - Street art in Vancouver, Canada and private law have been implicated in neoliberal globalisation, 18 it is fair to critically examine how the public interest is currently understood in these legal regimes, and what its implications are.
+Research has shown how perceived 'public interests' have been largely shaped by market fundamentalism, to support capital and business - including 'Big

+Tech' - over labour, maintenance of the public sphere, and the environment.19

 For decades, the 'public interest' has also been invoked in arguments for deregulation.
 Within the prevalent neoliberal mindset, an economic approach to the public interest dominates.
-Similarly, in an era in which illiberal democracies are on the rise, judicial reform in for example Poland has been argued to be in the public interest, while objectively straining rule of law principles.35 In the post 9/11 decades of counter-terrorism, UN experts have warned how in counterterrorism measures in the (public) interest of security have put pressure on the open space for NGOs and human rights organisations, and therewith actually 'choke[d] the public interest.36 This leads to questions such as: what are the implications of a particular use and/or understanding of a public interest, and where does it have, or fail to have, redistributive effects or emancipatory potential?
+Similarly, in an era in which illiberal democracies are on the rise, judicial reform in for example Poland has been argued to be in the public interest, while objectively straining rule of law principles.
+In the post 9/11 decades of counter-terrorism, UN experts have warned how in counterterrorism measures in the (public) interest of security have put pressure on the open space for NGOs and human rights organisations, and therewith actually 'choke[d] the public interest.'
+This leads to questions such as: what are the implications of a particular use and/or understanding of a public interest, and where does it have, or fail to have, redistributive effects or emancipatory potential?